Recoskie/JDasm/docs/Basics.md

 <br />

-It just is that using two symbols as off, and on, for a transistor makes it easy to implement in a digital system.
+It just is that using two symbols as off and on for a transistor makes it easy to implement in a digital system.
 See <a href="https://www.cs.nmsu.edu/~hdp/cs273/notes/binary.html" target="_blank">binary, and radix.</a>

 <h2>Negative, and positive numbers.</h2>